Hakizimana-Clement/Kanban-for-Job-Manager/ReadMe.md

 ## Installation

-To use the Modern Art Gallery website locally, follow these steps:
+To use the Kanban for job manager website locally, follow these steps:

 1. Clone the repository: git clone https://github.com/Hakizimana-Clement/Kanban-for-Job-Manager.git